Photocatalytic Upcycling of Plastics as a Sustainable Energy Alternative

 3. Harvard University, USA

-Kong Xin Ying’s work focuses on developing a photocatalyst for plastics to address the issue of plastic pollution and excessive plastic waste.
-She plans to undergo her attachment on “Photocatalytic Upcycling of Plastics as a Sustainable Energy Alternative” to three institutions; Massachusetts Institute of Technology, USA, ETH Zurich, Switzerland, and Harvard University, USA.
+Her work focuses on developing a photocatalyst for plastics to address the issue of plastic pollution and excessive plastic waste.
+She plans to undergo her attachment on “Photocatalytic Upcycling of Plastics as a Sustainable Energy Alternative” at three institutions; Massachusetts Institute of Technology, USA, ETH Zurich, Switzerland, and Harvard University, USA.

 During the proposed attachment, she aims to further develop her current photocatalytic patent to contribute to effective waste-to-wealth solutions for Malaysia.